Actindo-AG/Documentation/BigCommerce/Overview/02_Features.md

 - **Onboarding app**

-   Very helpful for successful onboarding is the *Actindo Core1 DOP connector* app that you can find in the *BigCommerce* app store.
-This app enables you to automatically create and authorize new *Omni-Channel* connections for every store you run in *BigCommerce*.
+   A useful tool for a successful onboarding is the *Actindo Core1 DOP connector* app, available in the *BigCommerce* app store.
+This app enables you to create and authorize new *Omni-Channel* connections automatically for every store you have in *BigCommerce*.

 - **Products**
   Via the *Ommni-Channel* module, you can download the products needed for your *BigCommerce* store including all merchant-specific additional fields from the *PIM* module or download *Omni-Channel* offers directly.
 If you have already created products in *BigCommerce*, you can import them to *Omni-Channel*.